North Cowichan: Transportation

-North Cowichan is serviced by the Maple Bay Airport (YAQ), which offers services to Vancouver Downtown, Vancouver Airport, Ganges on Salt Spring Island and Bedwell Harbour on Pender Island.
+North Cowichan is serviced by the Maple Bay Airport (YAQ), which offers services to Downtown Vancouver, Vancouver Airport, Ganges on Salt Spring Island and Bedwell Harbour on Pender Island.
 Service is provided by Saltspring Air and Harbour Air.

-The British Columbia Highway 1 traverses the municipality as a four lane arterial divided highway with signals at major intersections.
-The speed limit varies between 80 to 90 km/h.
+The British Columbia Highway 1 traverses the municipality as a four-lane arterial divided highway with signals at major intersections.
+The speed limit varies between 80 and 90 km/h in the rural areas, lowering to 60 then 50 km/h in the denser urban area near Duncan.

-British Columbia Highway 18 connects North Cowichan to Lake Cowichan as a 2-lane facility with a speed limit as high as 100 km/hr.
+British Columbia Highway 18 connects North Cowichan to Lake Cowichan as a 2-lane facility with a speed limit as high as 100 km/h.

-Bus service in the municipality is provided by the Cowichan Valley Regional District.
+Bus service in the municipality is provided by the Cowichan Valley Regional District with service connecting the North Cowichan communities of Chemainus and Crofton with the south end and Duncan.

+North Cowichan is also serviced by the Nanaimo Regional Transit System with daily (except Sunday) service through North Cowichan between Nanaimo and Duncan.
+The NCX 70 service has a stop at the Cowichan Commons shopping centre in North Cowichan.

 North Cowichan has embraced roundabouts at many intersections on its network of municipal roads.
 As of 2021 North Cowichan has 14 roundabouts.

 Economy

 The original economic drivers steamed from the abundance of natural resources, including the fur trade, fishing, mining, and the forest industry.
 Today, the forest industry, retail, construction, manufacturing, and health care are large contributors to the local economy.